esalganik/ice-density-parameterization/README.md

 - ETOPO1 topography (`~445 MB`)
 - SnowModel-LG NetCDF files
-- CryoSat-2 NetCDF files
+- CryoSat-2 NetCDF files archived at https://doi.org/10.5281/zenodo.21839354

-If these files are unavailable, the workflow can still run using previously generated intermediate products:
+If the ETOPO1 or SnowModel-LG source files are unavailable, the workflow can still use previously generated intermediate products:

 - `figures/Map_density_lab.png`
 - `data/final/snow_model_matchups_with_models.mat`

 This allows lightweight reruns without downloading the ETOPO1 and SnowModel-LG source files when the corresponding intermediate products already exist.

-The CryoSat-2 NetCDF files are required to regenerate Figures 3 and S5 and to run scripts/checks/cs2_manuscript_checks.m.
+The CryoSat-2 NetCDF files must be downloaded from https://doi.org/10.5281/zenodo.21839354 and placed in `data/cs2/` to regenerate Figures 3 and S5 and to run `scripts/checks/cs2_manuscript_checks.m`.

 ---